 - Similarly to Dune, Points Of Familiarity and its rewrite Surrogate Of Zero have a post-Third-Impact Shinji Ikari and the "Well of Souls."
 Near as anyone can determine, he is the last surviving human with a body.
 Everyone else lives in his head.

 - In The Exorcist, the demon Pazuzu appears to be one, containing the souls of the damned deceased. ("You're mother's in here with us, Kerras.")
 Maybe.
 Even less certain in the book.

 - Sid 6.7 in Virtuosity is a virtual program who eventually gets downloaded into a self-regenerating android body.
-He's assembled out of the minds of dozens of psychopaths, murderers, and dictators, including the dead terrorist Grimes, Barnes previous nemesis.
+He's assembled out of the minds of dozens of psychopaths, murderers, and dictators, including the dead terrorist Matthew Grimes, the protagonist Barnes's previous nemesis.
 Grimes is repeatedly brought to the surface when Sid comes face to face with Barnes and influences Sid's desire to gain world notoriety.